PTSD & Trauma Therapy in NYC

 Avoidance

 Avoidance is a common symptom of PTSD.
-It can take many forms. it might involve avoiding places or people that remind you of the traumatic event.
+It can take many forms.
+It might involve avoiding places or people that remind you of the traumatic event.
 For example, many people with PTSD as a result of a motor vehicle accident will not drive.
 This can sometimes last for years after the accident.
 Avoidance can also mean avoiding thoughts or feelings associated with the traumatic event.
 (See also our page on avoidance and its importance in anxiety.)

 Changes in Thinking or Mood